-This book covers a lot of ground, including the vexed question of where to incorporate and gain residency (which many books tactically avoid), which draws upon the experience of Esther Jacobs own struggles with the Dutch government, who refused to extend her passport because she traveled too much!
+This book covers a lot of ground, including the vexed question of where to incorporate and gain residency, like in Malta (which many books tactically avoid), which draws upon the experience of Esther Jacobs own struggles with the Dutch government, who refused to extend her passport because she traveled too much!
 This story alone is worth the price of the book, as it shows the frustrations of living “outside the box”.
 As with other digital nomad books, it also has plenty of other tips and case studies on all aspects of the lifestyle.
 As an all-in-one guide, you can’t do much better.

 Remote: Office Not Required – Jason Fried & David Heinemeier Hansson